 Please see notes below the recipe about how to serve.

 - 1 cup Ruby port wine

-- Use a paring knife to cut off any bits of stem that may remain on the dried figs. Then make a slit with the knife in each fig -- the slits should be made lengthwise and go about half way through.
+Use a paring knife to cut off any bits of stem that may remain on the dried figs. Then make a slit with the knife in each fig -- the slits should be made lengthwise and go about half way through.
+Set aside.

-- Use a slotted spoon to remove the figs from the port, placing them on a cutting board, or directly on the prepared baking sheet as you go.
+Use a slotted spoon to remove the figs from the port, placing them on a cutting board, or directly on the parchment-lined baking sheet as you go.